 - Sodium hydroxide – a detergent used in everything from skincare to toothpaste.
 Force of Nature contains a non-toxic concentration of just 0.0000003%.
 In all-purpose cleaners, typical concentration levels are from 1-5%, which is highly toxic (and 3 million to 17 million times the concentration as in Force of Nature).

 - Hypochlorous acid – This is the active ingredient in Force of Nature.
 It’s a natural cleaner & deodorizer that’s as effective as bleach.
 This is actually the same substance your white blood cells produce to keep you healthy.
 Really!
 It’s safety & efficacy are what make it commonly used in wound, eye & veterinary care products.

 The vinegar lowers the pH (the acidity) of the solution so that the right amounts of hypochlorous acid & sodium hydroxide are created.
 The result is a non-toxic cleaner & deodorizer that’s just as effective as conventional cleaners.
 See 3rd party independent lab test results here.

 Why Can’t I Buy Electrolyzed Water in a Store?

 The reason it must be made in an appliance at home is that just like bubbles in a carbonated drink, hypochlorous acid starts to dissipate over time.
-That means a bottle of electrolyzed water sitting on a store shelf or in an Amazon warehouse would lose its deodorizing efficacy within just a few weeks.
-That’s why we tell our customers that they should dispose of any unused solution after 2 weeks if they are using it for deodorizing jobs.
-For cleaning only jobs, you can use it until the solution is gone.
+That means a bottle of electrolyzed water sitting on a store shelf or in a warehouse would lose its deodorizing efficacy within just a few weeks.
+That’s why we tell our customers that they should dispose of any unused solution after 2 weeks.